-Instand of using the one degree slope scale it is sometimes more convenient to have a scale which shows the map spacing of contours on slopes of known amount This can be used to put in contours then you know the chile of a slobe but not its full extent.
-The following method of construction was devised by W. J. Meud during the World Sar.
-Lay off a horizontal line parallel and close to one end of a sheat of paper more than 10 inches long.
-On this line lay off, using the one degree slope scale already drawn, the spacing of 20 foot contours on a one degree slope, map scale 1 inch = 1000 feet.
+Instand of using the one degree slope scale it is sometimes more convenient to have a scale which shows the map spacing of contours on slopes of known amount.
+This can be used to put in contours then you know the chile of a slope but not its full extent.
+The following method of construction was devised by W. J. Moud during the World Jar.
+Lay off a horizontal line parallel and close to one end of a shout of paper more than 10 inches long.
+On this line lay off, using the one degree slope scale already drawn, the spacing of 20 foot contours on a one degree slope, map scale 1 inch = 1000 foot.
 Show about 4 such spaces.
-At loft and of this line, hold so that it is at bottom of the paper, erest a perpendi-On this lay off proformaly 10 inches although any oven number of inches will do Join this point with straight lines to the several points on the merizontal line as shown in skatch which is not to scale.
-Now to find how fur coart 20 foot contours will be on a 2 degree slope divide the vertical line in half and draw t line perallel to the original or base line.
-To find how far apart on a three degree slope lay of a such a line one third of the way from the apex to the have Do this for all degroes up to 12.
+At loft and of this line, hold so that it is at bottom of the paper, erect a perpendic On this lay off proformaly 10 inches although any oven number of inches will de.
+Join this point with straight lines to the several points on the horizontal line as shown in skotch which is not to scale.
+Now to find how far apart 20 lost contours will be on a 2 degree slope divide the vertical line in half and dreav t line purelled to the original or base line.
+To find how far apart of a three degree slope lay of such a line one third of the way from the apex to the base.
+Do this for all degrees up to 12.

-Now this diagram would be contrard to carry in the field so it is best to use its data to construct another kind of scale which can be pasted on edge of alidade.
+Now this diagram would be extended to carry in the field so it is best to use its data to construct another kind of scale which can be pasted on edge of alidade.
 If we make a scale for contours on an 8 degree slope it is evident that by using every other mark we could space them on a 4 degree slope and by using every fourth one we could place them on a 2 degree slope, etc. Use above diagram to hey for a scale for 1, 2, 4, 8 degrees, another for 3, 6, 12, another for 5, 10.
-This will give all angles except 9 and 11 which any be estimated than needed.
+This will give all angles except 9 and 11 which may be estimated then needed.
 Use style suggested below.
-The sure yeu know what these scales are for and her they may be used to save the and increase accurtor in the field.
+The sure you know what these scales are for and hew they may be used to save the and increase neourcey in the field.